Experienced Life Coach - 20 Years in full-time Practice

 How do I find a life coach?
 How do I know which life coach to work with?

 In a word resonance.
-Listen for to your body telling you that "I could work with this person" or "this person gives me the creeps"... and make your choice accordingly!
+Listen to your body telling you that "I could work with this person" or "this person gives me the creeps"... and make your choice accordingly!
 You may find the following information will tell you that you are in safe hands!

 I am not a conventional life coach offering ready-made classroom solutions.
 Take a look at My Background, where I have shared some peak achievements and underpinning attitudes.
 I am not a Doctor, do you need a doctor?
 If you have explored my website this far, then you are probably very interested in the opportunity of engaging with a life coach.

-You may well be trying to ascertain if I am the right coach for you, and rightly, you would be considering my background, life experience and coaching experiences to make that decision.
+You may well be trying to ascertain if I am the right coach for you, and rightly, you would be considering my background, life experience, and coaching experiences to make that decision.
 You may also be interested in what other clients have had to say.
 Hopefully, you now have enough resonance with the information published on this website to make an initial contact!
 I have found that what really matters is an initial face-to-face discussion about your needs (no surprise really).
-Only then can you really ascertain if I am the right coach, and only then can I start to ascertain if I can help you on your journey.
+Only then can you really ascertain if I am the right coach, and only then can I start to ascertain if I can help you on your journey?
 Let's meet to discuss!

 Some more background and my very unique aptitude for life coaching

-I have led a very eclectic life, travelled widely, lived in several countries, achieved a great deal, lost a great deal, learned a great deal, loved a great deal, been exposed to an extraordinary number of professional disciplines at some depth.
+I have led a very eclectic life, traveled widely, lived in several countries, achieved a great deal, lost a great deal, learned a great deal, loved a great deal, and been exposed to an extraordinary number of professional disciplines at some depth.
 I have interviewed (with a view to employing them) thousands of people; gaining a great deal of insight into what makes people tick.